awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 + Each Fargate pod receives an IPv6 address from the CIDR that's specified for the subnet that it's deployed in\.
 The underlying hardware unit that runs Fargate pods gets a unique IPv4 and IPv6 address from the CIDRs that are assigned to the subnet that the hardware unit is deployed in\.
 + We recommend that you perform a thorough evaluation of your applications, Amazon EKS add\-ons, and AWS services that you integrate with before deploying IPv6 clusters\.
 This is to ensure that everything works as expected with IPv6\.
 + You can't use IPv6 with AWS App Mesh\.
++ Use of the Amazon EC2 [Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) IPv6 endpoint is not supported with Amazon EKS\.

 ## Deploy an IPv6 cluster and nodes<a name="deploy-ipv6-cluster"></a>